 Potters' "piggy bank" contained 1,200-year-old coins

-A treasure trove of gold coins has been found in a broken clay juglet, among the remains of industrial kilns.
+A treasure trove of gold coins was found in a broken clay juglet at the end of 2019, among the remains of industrial kilns.
 Industrial pottery production at this Yavneh factory was ongoing starting near the end of the Byzantine to the beginning of the Early Islamic periods (7th-9th centuries C.E.).
 Liat Nadav-Ziv, leader of the excavation, and Marc Molkondov, who discovered the trove, speculate that the juglet was the personal piggy bank of a potter who worked at the site.

 Yavneh, on the southern coast of Israel, is an important ancient city.
 It was a daughter town to the major cities of the Philistines in the Iron Age.
 Yavneh is best known as the site of the birth of rabbinic Judaism after the Romans destroyed the Second Temple in 70 C.E.
 As we recounted in Philistine Cult Stands (Biblical Archaeology Review, January/February 2011), “The Sanhedrin was reconstituted here.
 The new moon was proclaimed here.
 The calendar was intercalated here.
 The central prayer of the synagogue service (the amidah) was formulated here.
 Rabbinic law (halakhah) went forth from Yavneh.”